Skip to main content

 Frequently asked questions

-Which Markdown flavor is supported?
+Which Markdown features are supported?

 Can I embed images?